-GASB released new accounting standards for public pension plans and employers in June 2012.
-These standards, GASB Statements No. 67 and 68, substantially revised the accounting requirements previously mandated under GASB Statements No. 25 and 27.
-GASB 67 applies to financial reporting for public pension plans and is effective for plan fiscal years beginning after June 15, 2014.
-GASB 68 governs the accounting for pension plan obligations for public employers and is effective for employer fiscal years beginning after June 15, 2015.
+The Governmental Accounting Standards Board (GASB) issued accounting standards for both the Financial Reporting for Pension Plans (Statement No. 67) and the Accounting and Financial Reporting for Pensions (Statement No. 68).
+GASB 67 applies to financial reporting for public pension plans and is effective for plan fiscal years beginning after June 15, 2013.
+GASB 68 governs the accounting for pension plan obligations for public employers and is effective for employer fiscal years beginning after June 15, 2014.